Sex and cancer for partners

 You can do a lot to help your partner come to terms with the effect their cancer and treatment has on them.

-The most important way you can help is by being prepared to listen.
+The most important way you can help is by listening.
 It's also important to talk openly and honestly to your partner.
-They need to know you still love them and find them attractive, and that you're prepared to give them the time and space to recover.
+They need to know you still love them and find them attractive.
+Also that you're prepared to give them the time and space to recover.

 Physical changes